dmckinnon/dmckinnon.github.io/_posts/2022-03-01-Samus-Arm-Cannon.markdown

 Alright, how do we reconcile this?
 Well, Adafruit has a handy blog post about DMA-driven Neopixels - essentially we can use a hardware block on the chip to drive the LEDs, freeing up software for the interrupts for the servo.
 But that leaves the display unimplemented.

 I hummed and hawed about this at length, and eventually settled on .. just using two arduinos.
-The cost came out to about what I might spend on a bigger chip that could do all three.
+The cost came out to about what I might spend on a bigger chip that could do all three anyway.
 So I would have one Feather with the dislay, and it would send commands over serial to a secondary arduino that would power the servo, the motors (PWM signals won't interrupt anything), and the lights.
 Why won't serial be messed up by the servo?
 Well, it will be operating infrequently - I'll only use serial to tell the secondary arduino any values to use - motor power, light colour, light brightness, and it will set those values internally.
 Secondly, I used a baud rate (bits per second) of 19200, which is really really slow for the arduinos, so it probably could get interrupted and not even notice.

-Now to code up this split design.
-It's mostly one way communication, so the screen half just pulls the values saved from EEPROM and renders these, and then the buttons control a cursor on the screen to select the values and increase or decrease them.
+Now to code up this split design - it's mostly one way communication, so the screen half just pulls the values saved from EEPROM and renders these, and then the buttons control a cursor on the screen to select the values and increase or decrease them.
 When the values - cannon power (0-255), cannon brightness (0-255), and optimistically suit LED brightness in case I get round to it (0-255) are changed, whatever changed is sent over serial with a control character to say what changed, and on the other end these are saved into memory to load next time on boot.
-Finally, the display arduino reads from the Hall Effect sensor that is mounted to sit beneath the panel magnet:

-![First attempt](/assets/cannon/magnet.jpg){: .center}

-This is a binary signal, normally pulled to digital high but gets pulled low when the hall effect sensor is in the presence of a magnetic field.
-It's a simple process to check this every half a second, and if there is a magnetic field present, display nothing on the screen.
-This allows the display to sleep, which saves power.

-Back to the messages, the control arduino will receive the serial message, determine from the control character which value is to be updated, and then read the next byte for the value and save it locally.
 The rest of the logic is either on LED control, or servo and motor control:

 + The LEDs are updated every loop, and run through one of three patterns.
 There's a slow pulsing pattern, with a bright spike amidst dull LEDs that travels forwards down the gun, and this is the base state.
 There's the 'charging' pulse - multiple fast pulses travelling back up the arm - which occurs when the fire button is held down.
 And finally, there's the firing pattern, a single big pulse that travels down the gun and 'out' the front with the nerf ball, which then transitions back to the base state.
 + The firing button on the handgrip controls the servos and motors.
 These do nothing when the button is not pressed.
 When the button is held down, the motors spin up, ready to fire.
 When the button is released, the servo actuates forward, pushing the chambered ball into the flywheels, and then moves back.
 The code waits a hundred milliseconds to allow the firing to happen before spinning the motors down.

+Finally, the display arduino reads from the Hall Effect sensor that is mounted to sit beneath the panel magnet:

+![First attempt](/assets/cannon/magnet.jpg){: .center}

+This is a binary signal, normally pulled to digital high but gets pulled low when the hall effect sensor is in the presence of a magnetic field.
+It's a simple process to check this every half a second, and if there is a magnetic field present, display nothing on the screen.
+This allows the display to sleep, which saves power.

 All this code can be viewed in the [Samus repo](https://github.com/dmckinnon/samus_arduino_code) on my github.